 Common countries currently include: Nigeria, Romania, the United Kingdom, Ukraine, Spain, Italy, Netherlands—but could be anywhere.

 An apartment listing may be local, but the landlord/owner is "traveling" or "relocating" and needs you to wire money to them abroad.

 Deal often seems too good to be true, price is too low, or rent is below market, etc.

 4. Distant person offers to send you a money order and then have you wire money:

 This is ALWAYS a scam in our experience—the cashier's check is FAKE.

 Sometimes accompanies an offer of merchandise, sometimes not.

 Scammer often asks for your name, address, etc. for printing on the fake check.

 Deal often seems too good to be true.

-5. Distant seller suggests use of an online escrow service:
+5. Distant seller suggests the use of an online escrow service: